rita-barbosa/LAPR5-2425/docs/sprint-2/readme.md

 These practices have been put in place to enhance team collaboration, ensure timely delivery of tasks, and maintain high-quality standards throughout the project.

+#### DoR - Definition of Ready

+The Definition of Ready (DoR) ensures that backlog items are prepared before being included in a sprint.
+An item is ready when its requirements and acceptance criteria are clear, all dependencies are identified and resolved, and client clarifications are addressed.
+It must also be small enough to fit within a sprint, technically feasible, and prioritized with effort estimates provided.
+This ensures the team has all necessary information and resources to start work effectively.

+#### DoD - Definition of Done

+The Definition of Done (DoD) ensures that items are fully completed and meet quality standards.
+An item is done when all phases—requirements, design, implementation, and testing—are complete, with dependencies resolved and acceptance criteria met.
+Code must pass all tests, undergo review, and meet quality standards.
+Documentation and client sign-off are required.
+This guarantees the deliverable is ready for use or deployment.

 ## Sprint Retrospective